 I thought a security blanket was only to help soothe a child.

-I’ve found that you soothe the family just as much, and when we lose you all of the world stops turning until you are back safe in his little hands.
-I envy you, blankie.
+Surprisingly, I’ve found that you soothe the family just as much.
+When we lose you all of the world stops turning until you are back safe in his little hands.
+I envy you, Blankie.
 How do you do what you do?
 How do you know just how to soothe him?
 I would love to know.
-It is a physical and emotional transformation that happens when you are near, like everything could be wrong in the world and as long as you are nearby he knows he is going to make it through.
+It is a physical and emotional transformation that happens when you are near.
+Everything could be wrong in the world and as long as you are nearby he knows he is going to make it through.
 I watch him with you and wonder how I might be the thing he cries for one day, while simultaneously being grateful it isn’t me.

 I am not trying to be rude.